EMERGENCY ASSISTANCE TO IMMIGRANT FAMILIES DUE TO COVID-19

 Classes are suspended but we are available to our families

-To ensure the safety of our staff and students, Doors to Hope building is not open for in-person classes.
-But tutoring (K-12), ESL classes and Computer Literacy program is available online.
-Contact Gabby at firstname.lastname@example.org or via WhatsApp for help or Sophie via WhatsApp.
+To ensure the safety of our staff, students and volunteers, the Doors to Hope building is not open for in-person classes.
+Tutoring (K-12), ESL classes and Computer Literacy program is available online.
+Contact Gabby at firstname.lastname@example.org or via WhatsApp for help and Sophie via WhatsApp.

 Most importantly, reach out to us for information about resources to contact for assistance with food, rent, utilities, etc.

-The community’s continued financial support is needed now more than ever.
-During this crisis, we continue to have expenses to meet to continue to provide the tools students need to empower themselves to access resources, participate fully in the community and to break the cycle of violence and poverty.
+Now more than ever, the need to continue to provide the tools students need to empower themselves to access resources, participate fully in the community and to break the cycle of violence and poverty.
 We can’t do it without YOU!

 Doors to Hope opens learning opportunities, encourages community involvement and engages in advocacy for immigrant women and families.